Akku Yadav: Aftermath

 The women returned to Kasturba Nagar to tell their husbands and fathers they had killed Akku.
 The slum celebrated, and families put on music and danced in the streets.
 They bought food and handed out fruit to their friends.
 Five women were arrested immediately but released following demonstrations in the city.
 Every woman living in the locality claimed responsibility for the lynching.
 Usha Narayane was arrested and charged with murder, as were other women.
-A crowd of 400 women and more than 100 men and children gathered at the courthouse to support the women.
+On August 17, a crowd of 400 women and more than 100 men and children gathered at the courthouse to support the women.
 The crowd said they would not move until the women were granted bail.
 In 2012, Narayane was acquitted.
-Twenty-one others, including six women, were also arrested and released due to lack of evidence.
+Twenty-one others, including six women, were also arrested; in 2014 it was reported that all had been released due to lack of evidence.

 A judge noted a lack of reliable witnesses to the lynching, including unreliable police statements, and cited Akku's autopsy report, which showed alcohol in his system, as proof that he was receiving preferential treatment from police.
 Retired high court judge Bhau Vahane publicly defended the women who lynched Akku Yadav, saying: "In the circumstances they underwent, they were left with no alternative but to finish Akku.
 The women repeatedly pleaded with the police for their security, but the police failed to protect them."
-Vahane also said: "If they took law into their hands, it was because the law and law-enforcing agencies had not given them succour."
+He also said: "If they took law into their hands, it was because the law and law-enforcing agencies had not given them succour."
 ACP Dalbir Bharati said: "There are 200 women who say we did it.
 The investigating officer found no weapon or blood marks on the five women who were arrested, we found no evidence against these women."
 Shortly after Akku's death, Outlook, an Indian magazine, reported that local police spoke indirectly about gang-war rivalries between Akku's group and a smaller one that allegedly supported the women.
 According to Outlook, a nephew of Akku swore revenge for his lynching.

-In 2014, it was reported that all of the remaining accused in the Akku Yadav murder case were released due to a lack of evidence.
+On the night of 4 December 2013, a nephew of Akku Yadav named Mukri Chhotelal Yadav was stabbed to death at age 30 by two teenagers aged 15 and 17.
+Mukri allegedly made sexual advances on one of the teenagers' grandmothers and had once threatened her with a knife.
+The grandmother, who was in her 50s, was harassed and menaced by Mukri.
+The grandmother told the teens about this and the teens warned Mukri, but he continued to victimize the grandmother.
+Mukri, like Akku, also had a history of crime.